katyukha/commandr/README.md

 - - -

 **commandr-plus** handles all kinds of command-line arguments with a nice and clean interface.<br/>
 Comes with help generation, shell auto-complete scripts and validation.

+> This is an enhanced fork of [commandr](https://github.com/robik/commandr).
+> It adds OOP-style command dispatch, typed accessors, and other improvements required for apps with large set of CLI commands and options.

 ## Table of Contents